 So here are 10 dialogues by Ayushmann that you MUST know!

 1. “Pyaar karna bahut log sikhate hai.
 Par afsos us pyaar ko bhulate kaise hai, yeh saala koi nahi sikhata.” – Meri Pyaari Bindu

 Ayushmann Khurrana recreates old school romance with his dialogues in this particular movie!
 His love for his childhood BFF was so sincere, he could never ‘get over it’ even if it remained unrequited.
 In our current generation’s dating and relationship scenario, does ‘true love’ like this exist?

 If you’re looking to find Ayushmann Khurrana’s best dialogues, this one should definitely be on the list.

 2. “Stree sukh anand na hai mere liyye toh bas sharirik vivshta hai” – Dum Laga Ke Haisha

-In simple words, this meant ‘sex doesn’t pleasure for me, it’s just physical need that I am compelled to want and can never truly have.’
+In simple words, this meant ‘sex doesn’t pleasant for me, it’s just physical need that I am compelled to want and can never truly have.’

 This Ayushmann Khurrana dialogue really makes you think about the average Indian male’s complicated relationship with sex and the many many intricate troubles of arranged marriage.